Geothermal Exploration & Sales

-The Geothermal Resources Act defines a geothermal resource as the natural heat of the earth and all substances that derive an added value from it, including steam, water and water vapour heated by the natural heat of the earth and all substances dissolved in the steam, water, or water vapour obtained from a well, but does not include water that has a temperature less than 80 degrees Celsius at the point where it reaches the surface, or hydrocarbons.
+The Geothermal Resources Act defines a geothermal resource as the natural heat of the earth and all substances that derive an added value from it.
+This includes steam, water and water vapour heated by the natural heat of the earth and all substances dissolved in the steam, water, or water vapour obtained from a well.
+It does not include hydrocarbons or water that has a temperature less than 80ºC at the point where it reaches the surface.

-All geothermal resources encompassed by this definition are vested with the government of British Columbia.
+All geothermal resources are vested with the government of British Columbia.
 The Ministry of Energy and Mines issues and administers geothermal resource rights on behalf of the government of British Columbia and, with other provincial agencies, regulates exploration and drilling activities.

 There are two types of geothermal tenure:

-Prior to making a permit available, the Ministry will conduct a pre-tenure referral process with provincial agencies/ministries, local governments and First Nations to identify local values and overlapping land uses.
-The pre-tenure review process ensures that potential bidders are aware of environmental and land-use issues and allows them to plan their exploration activities with care.
+Prior to making a permit available, the Ministry will conduct a pre-tenure referral process with provincial agencies, ministries, local governments and First Nations to identify local values and overlapping land uses.
+The pre-tenure review process ensures that potential bidders are aware of environmental and land-use issues and allows them to carefully plan their exploration activities.

 Geothermal exploration permits are issued through a sealed bid public competition.
 Prior to the sale, a public notice is published in the BC Gazette, outlining all the terms of the permit tenure disposition and specific tenure terms and caveats.
 The tenure terms and caveats may arise as a result of the pre-tenure referral process.
 Bids are opened on sale day and evaluated according to the criteria outlined in the public notice.
 The successful bidder’s name is released shortly after the sale has concluded through a notice posted to this website.